streamich/ass-js/docs/plugins.md

 # Plugins

-Assembler.js itself is just an object that stores a list of [`Expression`a](./reference/expression.md).
+Assembler.js itself is just an object that stores a list of [`Expression`](./reference/expression.md).
-All its functionality is defined using plugins.
+All its functionality is defined by plugins.